huawei-noah/Efficient-Computing/Data-Efficient-Model-Compression/README.md

 <img src="DFSR/figure/figure.png" width="800">
 </p>

-DFSR is data-free knowledge distillation framework for image super-resolution.
+DFSR is a data-free knowledge distillation framework for image super-resolution.
 More details can be found at [DFSR](https://github.com/huawei-noah/Efficient-Computing/tree/master/Data-Efficient-Model-Compression/DFSR).

 # Leaderboard